 We encourage and welcome all individuals who can meet our exacting requirements to join our military's ranks.
 A key element of strengthening our military and increasing lethality is ensuring our warfighters achieve established physical, mental, and security vetting standards.
 War is unforgiving, and our mission demands we remain a standards-based organization.
 In upholding systematically applied standards, we ensure the readiness of our Joint Force and cohesion of our units.
 One of those standards is deployability.
-Since June, we have lowered the percentage of non-deployable Service Members from 6.4 to 5.4 - that means roughly 21,000 fewer non-deployable Service Members today than eight months ago.
+Since June, we have lowered the percentage of non-deployable Service Members by one percent - that means roughly 20,000 fewer non-deployable Service Members today than ten months ago.